istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel/README.md

 Once the deployment is successful, go to the outputs section of the deployment to obtain the **app URL**.
 You can access the RHEL VMSS instance and the application by following one of the 3 options:

-1. Create a Jump VM in a different Virtual Network and access the Load Balancer and RHEL VMSS instance using Virtual Network Peering. (recommended method).
+1. Create a Jump VM in a different Virtual Network and access the Load Balancer and RHEL VMSS instance using Virtual Network Peering. (recommended method)
 2. Create a Jump VM in a different subnet (new subnet) in the same Virtual Network and access the Load Balancer and RHEL VMSS instance via Jump VM.
 3. Using an Application Gateway.